 Whatever type of workout and muscular effort you do will dictate the kind of physique you eventually have.
 To strive for the gymnastic-type look, you must do gymnastic-type exercises.

 Mixing Gymnast Exercises With Bodybuilding

 Suppose you lift weights to improve your pectus excavatum deformity but strive for that gymnast physique.
 In that case, you should incorporate and understand the gymnast movements and transfer to the gym.
 Mimicking those types of exercises will help you with that.

 For example, take one of the staple exercises in gymnastics, the handstand dip.
 Proper body alignment is critical when it comes to executing this exercise correctly.
-While performing this exercise, you will probably do multiple corrections with your body so you wouldn’t fall over.
+While performing this exercise, you will probably do multiple corrections with your body to avoid falling over.

-Your body is forced to use the small stabilizer muscles, simultaneously with the larger muscle groups, to keep the body upright.
+Your body must use the small stabilizer muscles simultaneously with the larger muscle groups to keep the body upright.

 The exercise will cause your muscles to create a particular physique.

 To mimic the exercise in the gym, you need to grab two dumbbells, and while standing, put your arms in the same position you would place yourself on a dip bar.